AetherMagee/KillergramNeo/README.md

 ## Features
 * Replace in-app icons with the Solar pack by [@Design480](https://t.me/Design480)
 * Hide stories
-* Remove sponsored messages
+* Remove sponsored messages*
-* Allow message forwarding from anywhere
+* Allow message forwarding from anywhere*
-* Override account limit
+* Override account limit*
-* Force local 'Premium' (for experiments only)
+* Force local 'Premium'* (for experiments only)

+\* - *These features are potentially breaking Telegram's [ToS](https://telegram.org/tos), be careful when using them.*

 ## Supported cliens
-In theory: Any client that is a fork of original [Telegram](https://github.com/DrKLO/Telegram) app.
+In theory: Any client that is a fork of the official Telegram app.

 Has been tested on:
 * **Vanilla Telegram** (org.telegram.messenger)